An hour is good, a day is better, but in the end, six months is best.

 Do you like the steering?
 Is it too heavy or too light, is it too talkative or too dead at the straight-ahead?
 This is a real personal preference thing, and if you’re buying a sports car rather than a family car it will be more important.

-It’s unlikely you’ll get on to a highway to see what it’s like at 110km/h, but if you do be sure to note the amount of engine noise and how hard the engine has to work to overtake.
+It’s unlikely you’ll get on to a highway to see what it’s like at 110km/h, but if you do be sure to note the amount of road noise and engine noise and how hard the engine has to work to overtake.

 Be sure you do find a steep hill to drive up and check how much the car has to chug in that first third, and how much straining you hear from under the bonnet.
 Similarly, from a standing start, make sure you're happy with the acceleration and the smoothness of gear shifts.